Fahlgren Mortine: Awards

 In 2007, Fahlgren Mortine Public Relations, in partnership with the Fraternal Order of Eagles, won the Silver Anvil Award of Excellence, sponsored by the Public Relations Society of America, and won PRSA Bronze Anvil Awards in partnerships with the Ohio Tourism Division and Columbus Blue Jackets Foundation.

 In 2008, Fahlgren Mortine Public Relations again won the Silver Anvil Award of Excellence, this time in partnership with Worthington Industries, and won another Bronze Anvil Award for the Ohio Tourism Division media relations program.

 In 2010, Fahlgren Mortine was awarded two national ADDY Awards from the American Advertising Federation.
 The two winning entries were "Word Game" and "Picture Game" from the 2009 NAPA NASCAR TV campaign.

-In 2010, Fahlgren Mortine’s media relations program with the Ohio Tourism Division, “Discover Ohio Deals,” was awarded the U.S. Travel Association’s Mercury Award for the best Public and Media Relations program for a state or territory tourism office nationwide.
+In 2010, Fahlgren Mortine's media relations program with the Ohio Tourism Division, "Discover Ohio Deals", was awarded the U.S. Travel Association's Mercury Award for the best Public and Media Relations program for a state or territory tourism office nationwide.

 In 2010, "Changing the Meaning of 'Organ Donor' Among Motorcyclists," conducted in partnership with Lifeline of Ohio, received a Silver Anvil from PRSA in the public service category.
 (20) "Bringing Logic to the Data Center Energy Discussion," planned and executed in partnership with Emerson Network Power, received a Silver Anvil Award of Excellence in the Brand/Reputation Management category.

-In 2011, two Fahlgren Mortine public relations campaigns were awarded SABRE Awards from The Holmes Report: the media relations program with Ohio Tourism Division, “Discover Ohio Deals,” and the not-for-profit program with Lifeline of Ohio, “Live On.
+In 2011, two Fahlgren Mortine public relations campaigns were awarded SABRE Awards from The Holmes Report: the media relations program with Ohio Tourism Division, "Discover Ohio Deals", and the not-for-profit program with Lifeline of Ohio, "Live On.
 Ride On."

-In September 2011, Fahlgren Mortine was named the Bulldog Reporter’s Gold Small Agency of the Year in the category of agencies with revenue between $5 to $10 million.
+In September 2011, Fahlgren Mortine was named the Bulldog Reporter's Gold Small Agency of the Year in the category of agencies with revenue between $5 and $10 million.